cbot59/spring-boot-ff4j-demo/README.md

 Spring Boot FF4J Demo is a project used to be a poc (proof-of-concept) to implement a feature flag on [Klikpajak](https://my.klikpajak.id/) project with the help of [FF4J](https://github.com/ff4j/ff4j)

-There are several use cases will be develop in order to pass the poc based on the requirements.
+There are several use cases will be developed in order to pass the poc based on the requirements.

 - [x] Simple feature toggle